inikulin/ineed/README.md

 *Web scraping and HTML-reprocessing.
 The easy way.*

-`ineed` allows you collect useful data from web pages using simple and fancy API.
+`ineed` allows you collect useful data from web pages using simple and nice API.
 Let's collect images, hyperlinks, scripts and stylesheets from www.google.com:

 ```js